Eswar-guggilam/Unix-Tools/vim-editor.md

 - **Basic Search:**
     - `/pattern`: Search forward for the pattern.
+        - Ex: `/ws-var1`: to find ws-var in the program.
     - `?pattern`: Search backwards for the pattern.
+        - Ex: ` ?ws-var`: to find ws-var from down.
     - `n`: Find the next match.
     - `N`: Find the previous match.
 - **Advanced Search:**